 So, what is the future of the ocean?

-The UN Climate Change Conference (UNFCC COP 27) was underway in Egypt at the time of writing this post.
-As expected, the organizers kept reminding the participants that the window for climate action was closing rapidly.
+The UN Climate Change Conference (UNFCC COP27) was underway in Egypt at the time of writing this post.
+As expected, the organizers kept reminding the participants that the window for climate action is closing rapidly.

-The conference’s main objective was to build on previous successes, but we were concerned about whether the conference would realize the goal.
+The conference’s main objective was to build on previous successes, but there were concerns about whether the conference would realize the goal.

 When the Kyoto Protocol was adopted in 1997, many people expected that we would be able to reduce greenhouse gases to 5.2 percent below 1990 levels in less than ten years.
 After a series of meetings mired in disputes, the objective was aborted.
 The 196 participants at the COP21, held in 2015, signed the UNFCC to replace the 1997 treaty.